johnnyyin0/Everglades/README.md

 TESTING:

-To start the teste monitoring: npm test
+To start the test monitoring:
+npm test

 //To test coverage: